 The fashion stores were not necessarily my style but they were inexpensive.
-On the other side of the gate, the free part (don’t forget your stamp so you can get back in), we found the food markets.
-Rows of different merchants yelling price and quantity at you; at least, that’s what we assume they were shouting, we don’t speak Dutch or German, whatever language they were shouting in.
+On the other side of the gate was a free section of the bazaar – as in, doesn’t require a cover fee to access (don’t forget to get a stamp so you can get back in), we found the food markets.
+Rows of different merchants yelling prices and quantity at you; at least, that’s what we assume they were shouting, we don’t speak Dutch or German, or whatever language they were shouting in.
 Don’t be afraid to continue moving and ignore them, once you make eye contact, they have you.